geronimo-iia/restexpress/README.md

 * Use Http standard definition shared between rest express server and java client
 * Use MessageContext in pre and post processor (more flexibility to handle response)
 * Use HttpRuntimeException from org.intelligents-ia.common:http-specification
-* Temove ExceptionMapping: server implementation must throw standard Http Exception.
+* Remove ExceptionMapping: server implementation must throw standard Http Exception.
 * Refactor Resolver in order to user MessageContext (more flexibility to handle response)
-* Add few javadoc on methods, classes
+* Add javadoc on methods, classes
 * Refactor XML alias definition.
 All alias must be declared either on dedicated processor, or after "add" with SerializationProvider
 * Remove SerializationProvider static member on RestExpress.
 * Add RestExpressLauncher (main class) to quickly launch a RestExpress server instance